 Even though I just started learning about Jon Kabat-Zinn, I like him already.
 He’s a professor of medicine emeritus (that means retired, but still active) from the University of Massachusetts Medical School.
 Since I went to UMASS Dartmouth for two semesters, I can’t help but relate 🙂

 You can consider him a founding father of modern mindfulness, having studied under the greats, such as Thích Nhất Hạnh and being a founding member of the Cambridge Zen Center.
-His mission being to connect mindfulness with science, this book was one of the major milestones of this quest.
+His mission being to connect mindfulness with science, Wherever You Go, There You Are was one of the major milestones of this quest.

 He claims that mindfulness is for everyone, which is why I picked 3 things from the book, which I think everyone can try today: